canelacho/gcp-meetup-2/README.md

 # gcp-user-group-panama
 ***

 GCP, Docker, NodeJS, Express, Server, Service, Example,

+There is an image from alpine with a simple server in nodejs exposing an index.html.

 To Clone this reposiroty use the command: `git clone https://github.com/canelacho/gcp-meetup-2.git`